khanlatif001/PINNmodel_EXAFS-Prediction/README.md

 Python Version 3.8–3.11 with pip or conda.

-Python Dependencies Listed in requirements.txt:
+**Python Dependencies** Listed in requirements.txt, please Install:

-Please Install:

 pip install -r requirements.txt

 Note: Use conda install for heavy packages like TensorFlow, pymatgen, and XrayLarch to avoid build issues.